Future Horizons – Careers programme Year 7 – Year 13

 We work closely with parents/carers to support their child/children to make informed career choices.
 Parents and carers are encouraged to attend the careers events, information evenings and options evenings.
 We also ask for parents to volunteer to contribute to our careers programme throughout the year.

-Parents/carers are always welcome to contact Mrs Pascoe, Head of Careers epascoe@beechencliff.org.uk to seek advice and ask any questions you might have regarding their child’s careers pathway.
+Parents/carers are always welcome to contact Mrs Pascoe, Head of Futures careers@beechencliff.mnsp.org.uk to seek advice and ask any questions you might have regarding their child’s careers pathway.

 Work Experience

-Work Experience will take place for Year 10 and Year 12 pupils in the last week of the summer term.
+Work Experience is offered to Year 10 and Year 12 pupils and takes place in the final week of the summer term and during their placement, pupils will:

 Useful Websites